 As its name suggests, the whole tone scale is made up entirely of intervals of one whole tone.
 The scale therefore goes up its range in jumps of one whole step (two frets) between each note.
 This means it isn't anchored to any one tonal centre which gives the scale a floating type of quality and feel.

 The pentatonic scale dates back thousands of years.
 It is the most commonly used scale in blues and rock music, but both the major and the minor pentatonic scales are also used in jazz.
-The pentatonic scale remains the most popular and commonly used scales of today.
+The pentatonic scale remains one of the most popular and commonly used scales today.

 Below this chart is the same scale in the key of G.